modified-Angoff Beuk compromise

 The modified-Angoff process depends on a representative sample of subject matter experts (SMEs), usually 6-20.
 By “representative” I mean they should represent the various stakeholders.
 For instance, a certification for medical assistants might include experienced medical assistants, nurses, and physicians, from different areas of the country.
 You must train them about their role and how the process works, so they can understand the end goal and drive toward it.

-Step 2: The Minimally Competent Candidate (MCC)
+Step 2: Define The Minimally Competent Candidate (MCC)

 This concept is the core of the modified-Angoff method, though it is known by a range of terms or acronyms, including minimally qualified candidates (MQC) or just barely qualified (JBQ).
 The reasoning is that we want our exam to separate candidates that are qualified from those that are not.
 So we ask the SMEs to define what makes someone qualified (or unqualified!) from a perspective of skills and knowledge.
 This leads to a conceptual definition of an MCC.
 We then want to estimate what score this borderline candidate would achieve, which is the goal of the remainder of the study.
 This step can be conducted in person, or via webinar.